Dispersive Corrections to the Born Approximation in Elastic Electron-Nucleus Scattering in the Intermediate Energy Regime: Dispersive corrections and the nuclear matter

 The Coulomb Sum Rule (CSR)~\cite{McVoy:1962zz} is defined as the integral of the longitudinal response function $R_L(\omega, |{\bf q}|)$ extracted from quasi-elastic electron scattering:

 where $-Q^2 = \omega^2 - \vec{q}^2$ with $\omega$ the energy transfer and $\vec{q}$ the three-momentum transfer. $G_{E_{p,n}}(Q^2)$ is the proton (neutron) form factor which reduces to the Sachs electric form factor if the nucleon is not modified by the nuclear medium~\cite{Noble:1980my}. $\omega >0$ ensures that the integration is performed above the elastic peak.
+In essence, CSR states that by integrating the longitudinal strength over the full range of energy loss $\omega$ at large enough momentum transfer $q$, one should get the total charge (number of protons) of a nucleus.

-In quasi-elastic scattering, the quenching of CSR has been found to be as much as 30\%~\cite{Morgenstern:2001jt} for medium and heavy nuclei.
-Using a quantum field-theoretic quark-level approach which preserves the symmetries of quantum chromodynamics, as well as exhibiting dynamical chiral symmetry breaking and quark confinement, Cloet \textit{et al.}~\cite{Cloet:2015tha} recently confirmed the dramatic quenching of the Coulomb Sum Rule for momentum transfers ${\mid} q {\mid}{\gtrsim}0.5$~GeV that lies in changes to the proton Dirac form factor induced by the nuclear medium.
+The quenching of CSR has been found to be as much as 30\%~\cite{Morgenstern:2001jt} for medium and heavy nuclei.
+Using a quantum field-theoretic quark-level approach which preserves the symmetries of quantum chromodynamics, as well as exhibiting dynamical chiral symmetry breaking and quark confinement, the most recent calculation by Cloet et al.~\cite{Cloet:2015tha} confirmed the dramatic quenching of the Coulomb Sum Rule for momentum transfers ${\mid} q {\mid}{\gtrsim}2.5~{\rm fm^{-1}}$ that lies in changes to the proton Dirac form factor induced by the nuclear medium.

+As previously noted, the nuclear charge distribution $\rho_{\rm ch}(r)$ may be considered as a result from folding the distribution $\rho_{\rm nuc}(r)$ of the nucleons in the nucleus with the finite extension of the nucleons $\rho_p(r)$~\cite{Dreher1974219} as represented in Fig.~\ref{fig:ChargeDistributions}.

+Quasi-elastic electron scattering corresponds to a process in which electrons elastically scattered off nucleons.
+The nuclear response is affected by the fact that nucleons are not free and carry a momentum distribution, the existence of nucleon-nucleon interactions and interactions between the incoming and outgoing probe and recoils.
+Therefore, noting that $R_L$ probes $\rho_{\rm nuc} = \rho_{\rm protons}$ while elastic scattering experiments probe $\rho_{\rm ch}(r)$, any measured shift of $F_{ch}(q)$ results from a change in $F_{\rm nuc}$ or $F_p$, or both.
+Even when considering {the contribution from two-photon exchanges that are responsible for the measured deviation between unpolarized and polarized electron scattering in the extraction of the $\mu G^p_E/G^p_M$ ratio and also believed to be at the origin of the proton {form factor} puzzle~\cite{Blunden:2005ew}} (see the Introduction section), the discrepancy observed cannot explain the 30\% quenching of $R_L$~\cite{Carlson:2007sp,Arrington:2011dn,Afanasev:2017gsk}.
+In the following, we assume that the contribution from dispersive effects found in $\rho_{\rm ch}(r)$ translates entirely in a change in $\rho_{\rm protons}$ and hence in the CSR.